taghouti/AngularApp2CINFO4/README.md

 # AngularApp2CINFO4
-This an academic project and I'm working no it with my student
+This an academic project and I'm working no it with my students